michaellihs/rocketchat-notification-resource/README.md

 -----------------

 This section provides some information for those who want to join development on this resource.

+### Pusing a new resource Image to Docker Hub

+In case you want to build and push a new Docker image for the resource via our [Circle CI job](https://circleci.com/gh/michaellihs/rocketchat-notification-resource), to the following:

+1. Create an annotated tag with the new (semantic version)

+    ```bash
+    git tag -a 1.3.5 -m "version 1.3.5"
+    ```

+2. Push the tag to GitHub

+    ```bash
+    git push origin 1.3.5
+    ```

+Whenever CircleCI builds a commit that has a semantic version tag on it, it will automatically push the image to Docker Hub.

 ### Spinning up a local Development Environment with `docker-compose`